the Courses

 Prerequisite: GBK 101 or approval of the program director.

-Readings from such authors as Plato, Euclid, Aristotle, and Virgil.
+Readings from such authors as Plato, Euclid, Aristotle, Virgil, Josephus, and Sulpicia.

 GBK 203.
 The Hebrew and Christian Traditions